Akshay8087/Data-Analyst-Portfolio-From-Raw-Data-to-Actionable-Insights-/PAN Card Validation in SQL  Real World Data Cleaning & Validation Project/readme.md

 * Applies the regular expression pattern match.
 * Calls `fn_check_adjacent_characters` for the first 5 alphabets (substring 1, 5) and the 4 digits (substring 6, 4).
 * Calls `fn_check_sequential_characters` for the first 5 alphabets (substring 1, 5) and the 4 digits (substring 6, 4).
-* A `CASE` statement assigns 'Valid PAN' if all conditions are met, otherwise 'Invalid PAN' [00:41:37].
+* A `CASE` statement assigns 'Valid PAN' if all conditions are met, otherwise 'Invalid PAN'.

     ```sql
     -- Example structure of the view (simplified for brevity, full logic uses the UDFs and regex)